Welcome to Cooper Lodge, St Edward’s newest boarding House.

 Tell us about Cooper Lodge

-We are going to be a little gang of 10 Shells next year, all boys to start with.
+We are a little gang of 10 Shells this year.
 We plan to grow the House this way in increments over a couple of years, moving into the new House when it is ready and integrating girls into the Sixth Form.
 For at least the first two years we are going to be small compared to the other Houses, but we will want to have a go at everything.

 What about the new co-ed boarding House?